CDRT/docs/bios/settings/thinkstation/networksetup.md

 ### HTTPs Boot Configuration ###

 ![](./img/httpsbootconfig.png)

 <details><summary>Input the description</summary>

-Press `Enter` to input a label for new created URL and it will be displayed in the boot sequence menu.
+Input a label for new created URL, press `Enter`, and it will be displayed in the boot sequence menu.

 | WMI Setting name | Values | SVP / SMP Req'd | AMD/Intel |
 |:---|:---|:---|:---|
 |  |  |  | Both |
 </details>

 <details><summary>Internet Protocol</summary>

+Select Internet Protocol to use for this HTTPs Boot option.

 Options:

 1. **Ipv4** – Default.